 Turku was Finland’s largest city for many years and was briefly Finland’s capital.
 In fact the name “Finland” originally applied only to the area around the city.
-It was the Russians who shifted the capital to Helsinki because Turku was felt to be too close to the Swedish.
+It was the Russians who shifted the capital to Helsinki because Turku was felt to be too close to Sweden.
 Turku is also the oldest city in Finland, it is where the first Finnish University was established and the seat of the most important bishop in Finland.

 I hate to have to say this because the people I had encountered in the city were wonderful, but Turku’s glory exists nowadays only in history books.

 Or at the museum.
 The story of Turku can be read and heard at the Aboa Vetus.
 This is a history museum located in the oldest district of Turku and tells the story of that area.
 It is also an archaeological site housing the remains of that old district.

 I remember two things I had learnt at the museum.
 The first one was that the streets back in the days were really quite filthy and people, especially the ladies, had to wear special boots to protect their shoes when they went out.
 I was also a little surprised to learn that the Swedish language enjoyed a much higher status than the Finnish language at least in the mediaeval period.
 I suppose that is to be expected since Finland was under Swedish rule then and so the language of administration was Swedish.
 In fact, Finnish did not really have a written form until the 16th century.

 In the same building as the Aboa Vetus is the Ars Nova.
 This is a museum of contemporary art.
 I think I am a little too old-fashioned for that sort of museum although I did visit it.